Emerging Cloud Technologies: How They Can Revolutionize the Way We Work

 1. Automobile Industry

-The automobile industry is making use of the cloud to invent and channelize applications, operating system, and the Internet of Things (IoT), thus, laying out a complete software development plan.
+The automobile industry is making use of the cloud to invent and channelize applications, operating systems, and the Internet of Things (IoT), thus, laying out a complete software development plan.

 There is no reason to doubt that the production department will be coordinating with the design section in 2020.